Your Ultimate Guide to Laptop Ergonomics

 WIth your laptop now in a comfortable ergonomic position you will need a separate ergonomic keyboard to you keep hands and wrists are in a neutral position to reduce the chance of a repetitive strain injury.
 This is also the time to consider an ergonomic mouse.

 Your work requirements may mean a laptop screen isn’t big enough so invest in one or two larger monitors and a docking station.
 If using this setup your laptop may become a mobile hard drive.
-Free up desk real estate & store it in a vertical laptop holde
+Free up desk real estate & store it in a vertical laptop holder.

 Sit, Stand & Move